-Relevant comments received during Early Consultation and the 30-day public review period for the Draft Environmental Assessment for the "Field Release of Eurytoma sp.
-(Hymenoptera: Eurytomidae), for the Biological Control of the Erythrina Gall Wasp, Quadrastichua erythrinae Kim (Hymenoptera: Eulophidae), in Hawaii" were reviewed and considered during preparation of this draft EA.
-Additional consultation was done (Table 1) through the Cultural Impact Assessment prepared by ASM Affiliates for the proposed action
+Comments received during Early Consultation and the 30-day public review period for the Draft Environmental Assessment (EA) for the "Field Release of Eurytoma sp.
+(Hymenoptera: Eurytomidae), for the Biological Control of the Erythrina Gall Wasp, Quadrastichus erythrinae Kim (Hymenoptera: Eulophidae), in Hawai'i" were reviewed and considered during preparation of the Draft EA.
+Additional consultation was done (Table 2) through the Cultural Impact Assessment prepared by ASM Affiliates for the proposed action (Appendix 1).